DarkRiftNetworking/DarkRift.Documentation/advanced/configuration/the_strike_system.md

 # The Strike System
-Since there are a few things %DarkRift can detect that might indicate a hacked or malicious client (e.g. malformed packets, corrupt headers), %DarkRift has a built-in system for tracking warnings that Pro users have access to.
+Since there are a few things %DarkRift can detect that might indicate a hacked or malicious client (e.g. malformed packets, corrupt headers), %DarkRift has a built-in system for tracking warnings.
 This guide will show you some of the ways you can inteface with it.

 ## Adding Strikes
 Firstly, if the client performs an action or does something you would deem as cheating you can add a strike to their record in %DarkRift.
 If the client accumulates too many strikes then %DarkRift will automatically kick them from the server and inform you.